Summer Travel and Research Grants

 The project description should include the project’s objective, the research plan and/or methods for achieving this objective (including a schedule or itinerary if applicable), and the overall rationale for the research project.
 Students need to clearly articulate the project's connection to Europe and European Studies.

-The budget statement should detail the project’s travel and research costs in US dollars (USD) and should list the sources used to determine those costs.
-Include any exchange rates used in calculation.
-Budgets should also state the names and amounts of other funding already obtained for the project.
+The budget portion of the application will include information prepared using the Nanovic Budget Template as a worksheet.
+Applicants will detail the project’s travel and research costs in US dollars (USD).
+Budgets should also list the sources used to determine costs and include any exchange rates (if used in calculation).
+Budgets must also state the names and amounts of other funding already obtained or sought for the project.
 The grant funds may not be used toward the purchase of materials or toward payment on a rental car.
+Upon return, students who are awarded funding will be expected to produce scans for all lodging and flight receipts as part of the reporting process.
+Students who meet with the student coordinator prior to submitting the application and who are able to cost-share with other offices on their projects have an increased likelihood of success.

-The letter of recommendation should be from a Notre Dame faculty member who is familiar with the student’s academic work and who has agreed to serve as an advisor for the project.
+The letter of recommendation and evaluation form should be from a faculty member at Notre Dame who is familiar with the student’s academic work and who has agreed to serve as an advisor for the project.
+An effective faculty letter will explicitly reflect upon the viability of the student learning/research project.
+Faculty letters that do not evince a familiarity with the student's proposal will disadvantage the student's chances for receiving funding from the Nanovic.

 Complete student portions of the application must be received no later than 11:59pm on the deadline day.
-Letters of recommendation may be submitted within two days of the deadline.
+Letters of recommendation may be submitted within 48 hours of the deadline, excluding weekends.
 Faculty may also submit their letters to the Student Coordinator of the Nanovic Institute directly, if desired.